Healthcare Systems

 AI is already inside your clinical workflows.
+The question is who governs it.

 Falkovia designs the clinical authority structures, decision rights, and override protocols that healthcare leadership teams need before regulatory or patient safety events force the question.